learning-zone/java-basics/multithreading-questions.md

     <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. What is Thread Group?
-Why it’s advised not to use it?
+Why it\'s advised not to use it?
 ThreadGroup creates a group of threads.
 It offers a convenient way to manage groups of threads as a unit.
 This is particularly valuable in situation in which you want to suspend and resume a number of related threads.

 * The thread group form a tree in which every thread group except the initial thread group has a parent.
-* A thread is allowed to access information about its own thread group but not to access information about its thread group’s parent thread group or any other thread group.
+* A thread is allowed to access information about its own thread group but not to access information about its thread group\'s parent thread group or any other thread group.
 ```java
 // Java code illustrating Thread Group
 import java.lang.*;